thatcrazgurl/hello-world/README.md

 # hello-world
 My name is <i>Diondria</i>.
-I am a MUsic Education student that wants to reconnect with my coding roots.
+I am a Music Education student that wants to reconnect with my coding roots.